luna983/luna983.github.io/index.md

 ## Bio

-Luna is a development economist interested in leveraging granular spatial data, state-of-the-art machine learning algorithms and quantitative spatial models to study
+Luna is a PhD candidate at UC Berkeley interested in development economics and data science.
+She is particularly interested in leveraging granular remote sensing data and state-of-the-art deep learning algorithms to improve measures of economic development in regions with poor official statistics, and evaluate policy effectiveness in international development.

-* urban sprawl and informal settlements (slums) in developing countries;
-* the aggregate and distributional effects of infrastructure investments;
-* economic and health impacts of pollution and the effectiveness of various environmental regulations.

-Luna is currently a Ph.D. student in [Agricultural and Resource Economics, at University of California, Berkeley](https://are.berkeley.edu), working with [Ted Miguel](http://emiguel.econ.berkeley.edu/) and [Marco Gonzalez-Navarro](https://are.berkeley.edu/users/marco-gonzalez-navarro).
-She is also a research assistant at [Center for Effective Global Action](http://cega.berkeley.edu).
+Luna is currently a Ph.D. candidate in [Agricultural and Resource Economics, at University of California, Berkeley](https://are.berkeley.edu), working with [Ted Miguel](http://emiguel.econ.berkeley.edu/) and [Marco Gonzalez-Navarro](https://are.berkeley.edu/users/marco-gonzalez-navarro).
 Prior to joining UC Berkeley, she received a B.A. in Economics and a B.S. in Environmental Sciences from Peking University, China.

 ## Research